 PRIDE AND PREJUDICE AND ZOMBIES

 In a wider context, this game of wacky mash-up and/or conceptual collusion is something that was going on in the zombie film since the mid-2000s.
 We havent yet had had the zombie film mashed-up with other films, although there has been Romeo and Juliet vs the Living Dead (2009), while the vampire film offered Bonnie & Clyde vs Dracula (2008).
 Nevertheless, there has been a steady stream of parody-titled zombie films since the latter half of the 2000s with the likes of Zombie Beach Party (2003), Dorm of the Dead (2006), Poultrygeist: Night of the Chicken Dead (2006), Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
-(2009), Stag Night of the Dead (2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Cockneys vs Zombies (2012), Pro Wrestlers vs Zombies (2014), Zombeavers (2014) and Scouts Guide to the Zombie Apocalypse (2015).
+(2009), Stag Night of the Dead (2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Cockneys vs Zombies (2012), Pro Wrestlers vs Zombies (2014), Zombeavers (2014), MILFs vs Zombies (2015), Scouts Guide to the Zombie Apocalypse (2015) and Attack of the Lederhosen Zombies (2016).
 The problem is that the zombie film is fairly much played out as a genre the zombie as a figure has become something cuddly and in an increasing quest for something fresh and original, the genre is turning to self-parody and trying to throw zombies together with the least likely of things.

 Jane Austen has not been free from the kind of postmodern game-playing.
 Although there had been earlier works, the vogue for Austen adaptations began in a big way with the lush BBC mini-series adaptation of Pride and Prejudice (1995) starring Colin Firth and saw most of her works adapted to the screen over the next few years.
 In the coming decade, what you might call the Austen sideways take began with the Bollywood interpretation Bride and Prejudice (2004); and was followed by the hilarious British mini-series Lost in Austen (2008) wherein a modern girl switches places with Elizabeth Bennet and ends up disrupting the story, as well as a similar subsequent US tv series Sex and the Austen Girl (2010); Austenland (2013) about a modern woman seeking romantic fulfilment in a Jane Austen recreation park; the Pride and Prejudice tv mini-series sequel Death Comes to Pemberley (2013); and various modernisations such as the films A Modern Pride and Prejudice (2011) and Scents and Sensibility (2011) and the tv series The Lizzie Bennet Diaries (2012-4) and Emma Approved (2013-4).
 There has also been the surprising viral hit of the short parody video clip entitled Jane Austens Fight Club (2010).